ovh/docs/pages/cloud/dedicated/raid_soft/guide.en-asia.md

 ```

 > [!warning]
-> Please note that if you are connected as the user root, you might get the following message when you try to unmount the partition (in our case, where our md4 is mounted in /home):
+> Please note that if you are connected as the user root, you may get the following message when you try to unmount the partition (in our case, where our md4 is mounted in /home):
 >
 > `umount: /home: target is busy`
 >